-I know this can be the most difficult suggestion for an artist, because we always seem to be struggling; but try to try very hard to save a little money for a rainy day; secure it somewhere it is a challenge to reach it at a moments notice; maybe somewhere where it might be feasible to borrow against it; if it is a secure loan the interest rate should not be too exorbitant
+I know this can be the most difficult suggestion for an artist, because we always seem to be struggling but try very hard to save a little money for a rainy day.
+Secure it somewhere where it is not a challenge to reach it at a moments notice, maybe somewhere where it might be feasible to borrow against it.
+If it is a secure loan, the interest rate should not be too exorbitant.

 The life of an artist can be a dream come true and very rewarding but you must be willing to take the good and the bad.
 This year will make fifty years as a full time artist and I would not hesitate to do it all again.
 I wish I had the opportunity to learn from some mistakes.
 Now I am giving you that opportunity; Take Heed.